Hans Thewissen

 Johannes Gerardus Marie (Hans) Thewissen is a Dutch-American paleontologist known for his significant contributions to the field of whale evolution.
-Thewissen's fieldwork has led to the discovery of key fossils that have shed light on the transition of whales from land to water, including the discovery of Ambulocetus, Pakicetus, Indohyus, and Kutchicetus.
+Thewissen's fieldwork has led to the discovery of key fossils that have shed light on the transition of whales from land to water, including the discovery of Ambulocetus, Pakicetus, and Kutchicetus.
 In addition to his work on fossil discoveries, Thewissen also studies modern bowhead and beluga whales in Alaska, focusing on their biology and the implications of this knowledge for management and conservation efforts.
 His research has been instrumental in deepening our understanding of cetacean evolution and the adaptations that allowed these mammals to transition from terrestrial to fully aquatic lifestyles.

 Early life

 Thewissen has always been interested in paleontology and natural history.
 His mother said that when Thewissen was a small boy, she had to sort through his pockets before laundry time to take out the rocks and worms he collected.
 His father used to take him to the town of Maastricht, and they collected fossils from the Maastrichtian period.
 His 12th birthday present was a rock hammer, which has accompanied him on all collecting trips since.
 He grew up just 2 miles from Liessel, a fossil locale that yielded the first whales he ever collected.